The iced ground is steeped

 to spring up in the dry cold.

-I wonder how they want
+I wonder how they wantto come back each time

 after a long, bitter winter